KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 but coherence.

 The *morning star* is twofold:
-the gift of union with Theon,
+the gift of communion with Theon,
 and the kindling of inner light —
 awareness that burns away shadow.